juancolchete/juancolchete/README.md

 Before worry start doing it
 Effort by effort has no value.
 Provide options, don't make lame excuses.
 Instead of excuses, provide options.
 Don't say it can't be done, explain what can be done.
+Be near to people who aggregate.
 I play on hardcore.<img align="center" src="https://github.com/juancolchete/juancolchete/assets/38388534/573be4ee-99ec-4099-89f0-21d81f7eda59" alt="hardcore" height="25" width="25" />

 404 => 200